Winter in Connecticut used to be brutal.

 You don’t need to travel to the Great White North to enjoy a little ice fishing!

-Assuming we’ve had a good solid freeze, ice fishing is just as doable in Connecticut.
-That said, it’s typically reserved for the lakes in the north of the state, like in Litchfield County.
+Assuming we’ve had a couple of solid freezes that same winter you’re looking to ice fish, the activity is just as doable in Connecticut.
+That said, it’s typically reserved for the lakes in Connecticut‘s north, like in the Litchfield Hills.

 Lake Waramaug, one of the most beautiful lakes in the entire state, is a perfect place for ice fishing.